 The global semiconductor market is not defined by smartphone processors and AI accelerators alone.
 The vast majority of chips produced worldwide — for automobiles, industrial equipment, home appliances, power management, IoT devices — use mature nodes.
 The 28nm node in particular represents a sweet spot of performance, cost, and reliability.

 SMIC has invested heavily in 28nm capacity, and this is where the sanctions actually help rather than hurt.
 Chinese companies that previously split orders between SMIC and TSMC for mature-node chips are now consolidating with SMIC for supply chain security.
-The china-semiconductor-industry-guide covers this domestic substitution trend in more detail.
+The China EUV lithography analysis covers this domestic substitution trend in more detail.

 Automotive Chip Opportunity